“He heals the brokenhearted and bandages their wounds.” -Psalm 147:3

 What?
 It’s you Jesus?
 You’re the one who fits this profile?
 You’re the Anointed?
 You’re the one who gives sight to the blind?
 The one who frees the captive?
 The one who heals the brokenhearted?
 It’s you?

-But sadly, it didn’t happen for most people in the crowd that day.
+But sadly, healing didn’t happen for most people in the crowd that day.
 They weren’t ready.
 They did not yet trust Him.

-Here’s where there is sometimes a disconnect: In order for Jesus to heal a broken heart, that heart must first be surrendered to Him.
+Here is where there is sometimes a disconnect and a need for clarification: In order for Jesus to heal a broken heart, that heart must first be surrendered to Him.
 Just like a surgeon cannot restore a broken arm unless that arm is first surrendered to his or her care, so Jesus cannot heal a broken heart unless that heart is entrusted to Him.
 It requires an intentional choice on our part to allow Him do what only He can do.

 So Lord, in sweet surrender, I entrust my heart to You today.
 I confess my brokenness and my need for your mercy and grace.
 I won’t bother trying to hide the mess because there’s a lot going on in this heart and You see it all.
 Even with the clutter and debris, You insist that my heart is redeemed by the righteousness of Your Son and because of Him, I have hope.
 I trust You on that.
 On behalf of the broken and hurting I pray today, in Jesus’ Name, Amen.